vastgroup/vast-tools/README.md

 ### Alignment

 In this step, to increase the fraction of mapping junction reads within each RNA-Seq sample, each read is first split into 50-nucleotide (nt) read groups, using by default a sliding window of 25 nt (``--stepSize`` option).
 For example, a 100-nt read would produce 3 overlapping reads (from positons 1-50, 26-75, and 51-100).
 In addition, both read mates from the paired-end sequencing are pooled, if available.
 For quantification, only one random count per read group (i.e. all sub-reads coming from the same original read) is considered to avoid multiple counting of the same original sequenced molecule.
 VAST-TOOLS ``align`` can also be used with pre-trimmed reads (``--pretrimmed`` option), but *only* if reads have been trimmed by VAST-TOOLS.
 (Read headings need a special format so that they are properly recognized by VAST-TOOLS subscripts, and these are generated during the trimming process).
 Also, it is highly recommended that special characters ('-', '.', etc.) are not part of the fastq file names as this may cause unforeseen problems; use '_' instead.
-(The use of '-' is reserved for providing the read length or specify the reads have been genome substracted; see below).
+(The use of '-' is reserved for providing the read or specify the reads have been genome substracted; see below).

 Next, these 50-nt split reads are aligned against a reference genome to obtain unmapped reads, and these are then aligned to predefined splice junction libraries.
-Unmapped reads are saved in the output directory as ``<sample>-<length>-e.fa.gz``, where ``sample`` is the sample name and ``length`` is the trimmed read length (e.g. 50).
+Unmapped reads are saved in the output directory as ``<sample>-50-e.fa.gz``, where ``sample`` is the sample name.
 The input reads can be compressed (via gzip) or uncompressed.

-Currently, VAST-TOOLS supports three species, human (Hsa), mouse (Mmu), and chicken (Gga).
+Currently, VAST-TOOLS supports three species, human (Hsa), mouse (Mmu), chicken (Gga), and planarian (Sme).
 By default, the ``-sp`` option is ``Hsa``.

 To enable gene expression analysis, use either the option ``--expr`` (PSI/PSU/PIRs pluscRPKM calculations [corrected-for-mappability Reads per Kbp and Million mapped reads; see Labbé *et al*, 2012 for details]) or ``--exprONLY`` (cRPKMs only). cRPKMs are obtained by mapping only the first 50 nucleotides of each read, or only the first 50 nucleotides of the forward read if paired-end reads are provided.